 FAQ – Frequently Asked Questions

-We have about 300 recipes and always add more.
+We have over 300 recipes and always add more.
 Some of our most popular items will be on the menu more frequently.

 The menu will change with the seasons depending on what’s available on the market.
 During the winter month we offer 2 soups and 2 salads, during summer we offer 1 soup and 3 salads.
 You can order as little or as much as you want and you don’t have to order every week.